PeppeL-G/bagawork/docs/src/routes/(other)/tutorials/fundamentals/01-introduction/+page.md

 ## Language
-Bagawork is built on a programming language called *JavaScript*.
-Therefore your own Bagawork apps also need to be written in JavaScript, and therefor you need to know/learn JavaScript.
+BagaWork is built on a programming language called *JavaScript*.
+Therefore your own BagaWork apps also need to be written in JavaScript, and therefor you need to know/learn JavaScript.

-These tutorials have primarily been designed to teach you how to use Bagawork, and not JavaScript, but they will try to teach you the parts of JavaScript you need to know as they are used.
+These tutorials have primarily been designed to teach you how to use BagaWork, and not JavaScript, but they will try to teach you the parts of JavaScript you need to know as they are used.
 But you won't become an expert JavaScript programmer after having read these tutorials.